 Journalists might find it difficult to steer away from research rituals to talk about themselves, but think of it this way:

-“Writing nonfiction is not about telling your story,” says Ashley C. Ford, an essayist who emphasized the importance of creating a clear connection between your personal experience and universal topics.
-“It’s about telling interesting and worthy stories about the human condition using examples from your life.”
+“Writing nonfiction is not about telling your story.
+It’s about telling interesting and worthy stories about the human condition using examples from your life.”Ashley C. Ford, an essayist who emphasized the importance of creating a clear connection between your personal experience and universal topics

-Where to pitch your personal essay
+Where to submit your personal essays

-“You might be tempted to focus only on magazines, but there are some great websites that run essays,” writes essayist Amy Paturel, who has taught an online personal essay writing course for a decade.
-To help her students get published, she compiled a list of 130+ editors who accept (and pay for!) personal stories.
+“You might be tempted to focus only on magazines, but there are some great websites that run essays.”Amy Paturel, who has taught an online personal essay writing course for a decade.
+To help her students get published, she compiled a list of 130+ editors who accept (and pay for!) personal stories

-To help you find the right fit, we’ve compiled a list of 19 publications that will consider your personal narrative essay, as well as tips on how to pitch the editor, who to contact and, whenever possible, how much the outlet pays.
+To help you find the right fit, we’ve compiled a list of 22 publications that will consider your personal narrative essay, as well as tips on how to pitch the editor, who to contact and, whenever possible, how much the outlet pays.

-Here are 19 places to submit your personal essay.
+Here are 22 places to submit your personal essay.

 1. Boston Globe